Updated September 2017

 will be more than capable of handling everything they encounter.
 Due to its incredible comfort and durability, not to mention fantastic foot protection, we also feel that this is an excellent choice for ultra distance races.
 At only $110, it is a hair cheaper than most in this review, but was a natural choice for our Best Bang for the Buck award.

-Read the full review: Nike Air Zoom Wildhorse 4
+Read review: Nike Air Zoom Wildhorse 4

 Top Pick for the Best Traction